 To the Members

-The performance during the period ended 31st March 2018 has been asunder:
+The performance during the period ended 31 st March 2019 has been as under:

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT: